 Did you know?

-Compulsive gamblingis considered to be a sickness by the World Health Organization (WHO), a compulsive disorder that converts a sufferer into a person unable to resist a gambling urge.
-It can be a chronic condition that worsens over time that may convert into a high-risk gambling addiction.
+Compulsive gambling is considered to be a sickness by the World Health Organization (WHO).
+It can be a chronic condition that worsens over time and runs

 Compulsive gambling is a behavior that can be characterized by the inability of a person to abstain from or stop gambling (slot machines, bingo, lottery, or other games of chance).
 Sufferers tend to experience the following symptoms.